intel/rohd/CONTRIBUTING.md

 ### Discussing Issues
 If you have an opinion or helpful information on any open issue, feel free to comment!
 Even if you don't have the time to implement a change, providing valuable input is great too!

+### Fix or implement an Issue
+Take a look around the issues on the repo and see if there's any you'd like to take ownership of.
+For your first contributions, look for issues tagged with `good first issue`, which are intended to be easier to get started with.
+Feel free to ask for help or guidance!

 ### Pull Requests
 If you have a change that you have implemented and would like to contribute, you can open a pull request.
 Please try to make sure you have implemented tests covering the changes, if applicable.
 Smaller, simpler pull requests are easier to review.